There are a lot of things that go into choosing the best split system air conditioner for your home:

 Likewise, a central location also ensures consistency by ensuring that cool air spreads evenly throughout the room, instead of it all settling in one particular section.

 The first two of these rules ensure consistency, and help ensure that cool air is distributed evenly throughout the room.
+This, in turn, helps to improve the unit’s efficiency.

 No matter which part of the room you’re standing in, you’ll experience the same comfortable, cool temperature.